Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series

-Given a prime $p$, the $p$-adic Mazur--Tate elements attached to $\Delta$ over $\QQ(\mu_{p^\infty})$ defined in \cite{MT} interpolate complex $L$-values twisted by Dirichlet characters of $p$-power conductor and encode important arithmetic information on $\Delta$.
+Given a prime $p$, the Mazur--Tate elements attached to $\Delta$ over $\QQ(\mu_{p^\infty})$ defined in \cite{MT} interpolate complex $L$-values twisted by Dirichlet characters of $p$-power conductor and encode important arithmetic information on $\Delta$.
 After an appropriate normalization, they give rise to elements of quotients of the Iwasawa algebra.
 One particularly important arithmetic invariant of these elements is the Iwasawa $\lambda$-invariant, which gives the number of zeros of these elements in the $p$-adic open unit disk (see Definition~\ref{def:mu-lambda}).

 In the case where $\Delta$ is $p$-ordinary, these invariants are related to the $p$-adic $L$-function of $\Delta$.
 When $p\in\{3,5,7\}$, $\Delta$ is non-ordinary at $p$ and it is not clear (to the authors at least) whether the $\lambda$-invariants are related to a $p$-adic $L$-function.
-In \cite[Theorems~1 and 2]{PW}, Pollack--Weston showed that the $\lambda$-invariants of the $p$-adic Mazur--Tate elements at a non-ordinary prime $p$ often satisfy regular pattern under appropriate hypotheses.
-Even though results in \textit{loc. cit.} do not apply to $\Delta$ at $p\in\{3,5,7\}$, numerical calculations carried out in \cite{doyon-lei} suggest that the $\lambda$-invariants do satisfy a very regular pattern.
-The goal of the present article is to study these $\lambda$-invariants by relating $\Delta$ to Eisenstein series modulo $p$.
-The first result we prove is:
+In \cite[Theorems~1 and 2]{PW}, Pollack--Weston showed that the $\lambda$-invariants of the Mazur--Tate elements at a non-ordinary prime $p$ often satisfy a regular pattern under appropriate hypotheses.
+Although results in \textit{loc. cit.} do not apply to $\Delta$ at $p\in\{3,5,7\}$, numerical calculations carried out in \cite{doyon-lei} suggest that the $\lambda$-invariants do satisfy a very regular pattern.
+The purpose of this article is to study these Iwasawa invariants by relating $\Delta$ to Eisenstein series modulo $p$.
+The first result that we prove is: